|

 I tend to pay the most attention to in this type of progressed chart

-the Sun and Moon in relation to one another ).
-When used
+of the Sun and Moon in relation to one another ).
+When

-in forecasting, the "Soli-Lunar cycle" can point out some of the
+used in forecasting, the "Soli-Lunar cycle" can point out some

-major inner-psychological cycles and changes which take place over the
+of the major inner-psychological cycles and changes which take place

 (You're